bitcraze/crazyflie-firmware/docs/functional-areas/loco-positioning-system/index.md

 $$H = (g_x, g_y, g_z, 0, 0, 0, 0, 0, 0)$$.

-Then, we call the function `kalmanCoreScalarUpdate()` in [kalman_core.c](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/kalman_core/kalman_core.c) to update the states and covariance matrix.
+Then, we call the function `kalmanCoreScalarUpdate()` in `kalman_core.c` to update the states and covariance matrix.

 ### M-estimation based robust Kalman filter
 UWB radio signal suffers from outlier measurements caused by radio multi-path reflection and non-line-of-sight propagation.
 The large erroneous measurements often deteriorate the accuracy of UWB localization.
 The conventional Kalman filter is sensitive to measurement outliers due to its intrinsic minimum mean-square-error (MMSE) criterion.
 Here, we provide a robust estiamtion approach based on M-estimation robust cost function.
-We will explain the general idea of the robust Kalman filter and readers are encouraged to look into the firmware [mm_distance_robust](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/kalman_core/mm_distance_robust.c) and [mm_tdoa_robust](https://github.com/bitcraze/crazyflie-firmware/blob/master/src/modules/src/kalman_core/mm_tdoa_robust.c).
+We will explain the general idea of the robust Kalman filter and readers are encouraged to look into the firmware `mm_distance_robust.c` and `mm_tdoa_robust.c`.
 The implementation is based on paper [1] and please read the paper for implementation details.

 From the Bayesian maximum a posteriori perspective, the Kalman filter state estimation framework can be derived by solving the following minimization problem: